ParvinBayati/PINN-Inverse-1D-Burgers-Equation-PyTorch/readme.md

-# Physics-Informed Neural Networks (PINNs) for Forward and Inverse Burgers' Equation
+# PINN for Forward and Inverse Burgers' Equation (PyTorch)

 This repository demonstrates the implementation of **Physics-Informed Neural Networks (PINNs)** in **PyTorch** for solving both the **forward** and **inverse** one-dimensional viscous Burgers' equation.